Barlow's wheel: How it works

 Action of a magnet on current and how rotational motion is produced due to this can be shown by Barlow's wheel experiment.
 The apparatus consists of a star shaped copper wheel capable of rotating freely in a vertical plane about a horizontal axis.
 The point of each spoke of the star just dips into a pool of mercury kept in a small groove on the wooden base of the apparatus.

 The pool of mercury is kept in between the two opposite poles of a strong magnet.

-The wheel rotates with its plane being perpendicular to the direction of the magnetic field and during its rotation only one point of the star dips into the pool of mercury at a time.
+The wheel then rotates with its plane being perpendicular to the direction of the magnetic field and during its rotation only one point of the star dips into the pool of mercury at a time.

 When the axis of the wheel and the mercury are connected to electric cell, the circuit is completed through the axis of the wheel (when a point dips in the mercury) and the mercury.

 On passing current through the circuit the wheel will begin to rotate due to the action of the magnet on the current.
 The direction of rotation of the wheel can be determined by applying Fleming's left hand rule.
 While rotating and when a spoke of the wheel just leaves the mercury the circuit breaks but due to inertia of motion the wheel continues its motion and brings the next spoke in contact with the mercury thereby restoring the electrical contact.
 In this way rotation of the wheel continues.

 On reversing the direction of the current or that of the magnetic field the wheel rotates in the opposite direction.
 The speed of rotation depends upon the strength of the magnetic field and the strength of the current.
 Here mechanical energy is obtained from electrical energy.